AnujaDilrukshiHerath/AnujaDilrukshiHerath/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/AnujaDilrukshiHerath](https://github.com/AnujaDilrukshiHerath)

-- 💬 Ask me about **Java, Python,Swift, Java, HTML, CSS, JS, MySQL, Flutter**
+- 💬 Ask me about **Django, Python,Swift, Java, HTML, CSS, JS, MySQL, Flutter**

 - 📫 How to reach me **anuanujadilrukshi@gmail.com**